What is Industrial Hemp?

 Hemp can be defined as products of cannabis that contains less than 0.2% THC.
 Hemp can do a lot, but it can’t get you stoned!
 Industrial hemp generally has less than 0.2% THC whereas cannabis has between 5-20% THC.

-Quite often, when people come to us to buy CBD oil and they read ‘hemp oil’ on the bottle they immediately think it is not the stuff they need for their health.
+Quite often, when people come to us to buy CBD oil and they read ‘hemp oil’ on the bottle they immediately think it is not the stuff they want.
 Incorrect!
-Our CBD oil says hemp on the bottle as it’s made from hemp-simple as that, but it is still CBD oil packed with all the goodness you need.
+Our CBD oil says hemp on the bottle as it’s made from hemp-simple as that, but it is still CBD.

 A lot of the time people call CBD oil “hemp oil”.
 This is accurate because both oils come from hemp.
 If you are buying CBD oil or hemp oil you are good to go!
 We chose to use the term ‘hemp oil’ on our products as it carries the least stigma- something that hopefully, as time goes on, will diminish anyway.